mainmeister/hume/README.md

     type "Extended color light" discovered on the bridge will be used by default.

 CLI equivalents:
+- --help or -h: show this help message and exit
 - --list or -l: print the Hue bridge configuration and exit (no mood lighting)
 - --mood-max-seconds or -M
 - --bulbs or -b